arthur-nepomuceno/DRIVEN-PJ18-VALEX/README.md

 ***

 ## Introduction
-   This project is coded in TypeScripand with a database previously built.
+   This project is coded in TypeScript and with a database previously built.
 It's elements are:
    - _companies_: table with the companies to wich the members belong.
 Each company must have a register key wich allows it to execute every other necessary operation.
    - _employees_: table with the companies' members.
 A member may have more than one card.
    - _cards_: table of cards, either virtual cards and real cards, varying in type os establishment where they can be used.